rkistner/chinese-postman/Readme.md

 This is a Python program to solve the [Chinese postman problem](http://en.wikipedia.org/wiki/Route_inspection_problem).

-## Usage with Quantum GIS
+## Usage with QGIS

+## Installation (QGIS 2.x)

-Python 2.7 is required for the plugin to run.
-Therefore this only works on QGIS 1.8+ on Windows (which bundles Python 2.7).
+Python 2.7 and QGIS 2.x is required for the plugin to run.
-The plugin may work on QGIS 1.7+ on Linux, as long as you have Python 2.7 installed.
+The plugin may work on QGIS 2.x on Linux, as long as you have Python 2.7 and `python-networkx` installed.

-1. Download the plugin from [here](http://plugins.qgis.org/plugins/chinesepostman/version/0.1/).
+Download the "Chinese Postman Solver", using the QGIS plugin manager.

-2. Extract the zip file to C:\Users\Yourname\.qgis\python\plugins on Windows, or ~/.qgis/python/plugins on Unix.
-3. Under Plugins -> Manage Plugins, enable the plugin.
+## Manual Installation - Linux / OSX

+1. Clone this repository.
+2. Run `./install.sh`.

+## Usage in QGIS

-4. Select the layer for which you want to solve the CPP.
+1. Select the layer for which you want to solve the CPP.
-5. Select the features that you want to use.
+2. Select the features that you want to use.
 The "Select Features by Polygon" tool works great if you only want to use a small part of a large network.
-6. Run Plugins -> Chinese Postman -> Chinese Postman.
+3. Run Plugins -> Chinese Postman -> Chinese Postman.

 It should create a new layer with the results.